Yang Kan: Early service under Liang

 In 529, Yang Kan arrived at the Liang capital of Jiankang, where Emperor Wu granted him tally and appointed him Regular Mounted Attendant, Chief Controller of the military expedition to Xiaqiu, General Who Stabilizes the North and Inspector of Xu province while his brothers were also given roles as provincial inspectors.
 He was soon appointed Chief Controller of the Northern Expeditions and stationed at Dunri city (頓日城) to support the general, Chen Qingzhi in his northern expeditions.
 Later, he was made General of Cloud Banner and Inspector of the two provinces of Qing and Ji.

-In 532, Empero Wu intended to send Yuan Faseng, a member of the ruling clan of Northern Wei who defected to Liang, north to establish a puppet regime as the King of Eastern Wei.
+In 532, Emperor Wu intended to send Yuan Faseng, a member of the ruling clan of Northern Wei who defected to Liang, north to establish a puppet regime as the King of Eastern Wei.
 As the two were old friends, Yuan requested to the court that Yang Kan follow him back to the north, which was granted.
 Before they departed, Emperor Wu summoned Yang to discuss the strategy for the campaign.
 Yang presented his plans, but then said, "Since returning to the court, my heart has always been to serve the people, but I cannot travel with Yuan Faseng.
 Though the northerners think that I am from Wu, the southerners still see me as a northern barbarian.
 For me to follow Faseng is like sending northerners to fight northerners.
 Not only does this go against my family's long-cherished wishes, but I fear the northern tribes will look down upon the Han Chinese."
 However, Emperor Wu insisted that he go north and appointed him a Marshal.

 In July or August, Yang Kan arrived at Guanzhu (官竹; northeast of present-day Bozhou, Anhui) and received news that the main commander of the northern expedition, Yuan Shu, was defeated and captured.
 He then led his troops in retreat and soon resigned from the military, becoming a Palace Attendant in the court.
 In 533, his peerage was elevated to the Marquis of Gaochang County.

 In 534, Yang Kan was appointed General of Cloud Banner and Administrator of Jin'an.
 At the time, the Minyue region was plagued by rebellions, and many of the local governors were unable to quell them.
 When Yang arrived, he suppressed the rebels and killed their leaders, Chen Cheng (陳稱), Wu Man (吳滿) and others.
 For the rest of his tenure, the region remained at peace and no one dared to rebel.
 Soon, he was appointed the Left Defense Commander for the Crown Prince.

 For the next decade, Yang Kan held a series of different offices; in 540, he was appointed as Right Chief Clerk to the Minister Over the Masses.
 In 542, he was made Director of the Justice Department of the Imperial Secretariat.
 Then, in 543, he was granted tally and assigned to General of Strong Authority and Inspector of Heng province.